 Components

-The APEL project produces its own software which is written in Python and uses MySQL as the database backend.
+The APEL project produces its own software, which is written in Python and uses MySQL as the database backend.
 Source code is hosted on GitHub under the APEL organization.
 The software comprises the components detailed later in this document.
 Figure 1 shows these components and how they interact.
-All of them are part of the same repository on GitHub, except for the apel-ssm component which can be used without the other components so warrants its own repository.
+All of them are part of the same repository on GitHub, except for the apel-ssm component, which can be used without the other components so warrants its own repository.

 Figure 1 - APEL components and their interaction